cyruscyliu/cyruscyliu.github.io/content/posts/2021-09-07-Research-Philosophy.md

 Classification is the first naive and powerful tool we are supposed to use.
 In fact, we use this tool implicitly every day.
 When we are talking about fuzzers, we will split them into black-box, white-box, and grey-box fuzzers.
-If someone asks we what is this, why is this, and how is this, probably the first answer is to ask what categories are of "this".
-If someone asks we what our favourite food is, we may ask: what categories of food we are asking?
+If someone asks us what is this, why is this, and how is this, probably the first answer is to ask what categories are of "this".
+If someone asks us what our favourite food is, we may ask: what categories of food we are asking?